fastmail/envelope-validation-extension-dkim/draft-bradshaw-envelope-validation-extension-dkim-00.md

 Intermediate.com forwards this message on to sue@recipient.com using the envelope sender address bounces@intermediate.com

-recipient.com is able to determine that the DKIM signature for sender.com is valid, but does not assert the envelope addresses as received, an eve=fail status is applied to this signature.
+recipient.com is able to determine that the DKIM signature for sender.com is valid, but does not assert the envelope addresses as received, an smtp.eve=fail status is applied to this signature.

-recipient.com is able to validate that the DKIM signature for intermediate.com is valid, and does assert the envelope addresses received, an eve=pass status is applied to this signature.
+recipient.com is able to validate that the DKIM signature for intermediate.com is valid, and does assert the envelope addresses received, an smtp.eve=pass status is applied to this signature.

 The reputation engine for recipient.com considers the eve status of DKIM signatures when applying domain reputation to the message.
 It notes that the signature for sender.com does not assert validity of the envelope addresses, and checks for other relevant signatures.